pietermartin/umlg/doc/markdown/getting_started.md

     </dependency>

 <br />

+####jetty

+This contains the jetty code to start the rest application in Jetty

+####restlet

+This is where the generated restlet resources go.

 To compile and execute the rest resources the following dependency is required This brings in [Restlet](http://restlet.org/).
 Restlet is the rest framework used by UMLG to expose the entities as rest resources.